 5 Tips For Eating Korean Barbecue For An Unforgettable Meal

-Both scissors and tongs (like this set from Amazon) are important for Korean barbecue.
+Both scissors and tongs are important for Korean barbecue.
 The scissors are used to cut the meat slices into smaller portions during the grilling process so they cook faster.
 Meanwhile, the tongs allow you to grab onto the meat as it's being cut, as well as move the meat slices around the grill to ensure even heating.
 They can also be used to transfer the meat on and off the grill.
+So don't be afraid to get hands on with your food and take an active role in preparing it.

 To enjoy Korean barbecue like a professional, make sure to cook up a few different types of meats.
 Doing so will diversify the delicious flavor combinations in each bite.
 "I recommend ordering a couple of different options of beef or pork if available," David Shim told us before noting his personal favorites.
 "I like to do ribeye or strip, pork belly, and marinated beef short ribs.
 It covers everything!"